MustaphaBounoua/minde/README.md

 Running a particular experiment can be done using the scripts in `src/scripts/run_minde`.
 The experiments configurations are described in `src/scripts/config.py`

-To run the experiments and reproduce the results from the paper, the shell scripts are provided in `scripts/job.sh`.
+To run the experiments and reproduce results, an example shell script is provided in `src/scripts/job.sh`.

-## Project Structure
+### Project Structure
 ```
 minde/